The Shift the Industry Underestimated

 Bank of America’s Erica assistant handles over 1 billion client interactions annually, pulling real-time account data, market information, and personalized insights instantly.
 No waiting.
 No “let me transfer you.”
 Just immediate, accurate responses powered by live data retrieval.

 These systems are already deployed at scale across major financial institutions.
-While some institutions are still debating AI strategy, others are already capturing the competitive advantages that come from real-time intelligence.
+The divide is already visible across the industry.
+Some institutions are still defining AI strategy, while others are compounding advantage through deployed, real-time intelligence.

 These shifts create a clear need: an enterprise-grade RAG that can operate inside secure, tightly governed environments.
 That’s where Forage AI comes in.